Chart Color Schemes

 In terms of cultural diversity, Cannonvale records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Cannonvale's cultural diversity was found to be above average, with 9.1% speaking a language other than English at home and 24.2% born overseas.
-Christianity was the main religion in Cannonvale, comprising 39.6%.
-Judaism, however, was overrepresented at 0.1%, compared to 0.1% across Rest of Qld.
+Cannonvale, in its demographic analysis, showed higher than average cultural diversity with 9.1% of residents speaking a language other than English at home and 24.2% born overseas.
+Christianity was the predominant religion, comprising 39.6% of Cannonvale's population.
+Notably, Judaism had an overrepresentation in Cannonvale at 0.1%, compared to the regional average of also 0.1%.

 Frequently Asked Questions - Diversity